The best laptops from CES 2023: Dual screens, a 3D display, and a Twist

 Also: CES tech you can actually buy now

-This laptop comes with 13th-gen Intel Core processors, a 13.3-inch OLED display, a 12-inch e-Ink display, noise-canceling microphones, and improved wireless connectivity.
-According to Lenovo, the ThinkBook Plus Twist is ideal for traveling workers because of its versatile but powerful functionality.
+This laptop comes with 13th-gen Intel Core processors, a 13.3-inch OLED display, a 12-inch E Ink display, noise-canceling microphones, and improved wireless connectivity.
+Lenovo envisions the ThinkBook Plus Twist as ideal for traveling workers because of its versatile but powerful functionality.

 Lenovo projects the ThinkBook Plus Twist to be available in June, priced at $1,649.